apache/airflow/docs/apache-airflow-providers-google/operators/cloud/cloud_run.rst

     :end-before: [END howto_operator_cloud_run_delete_service]

-Note this operator waits for the job to be deleted, and the deleted Job's dictionary representation is pushed to XCom.
+Note this operator waits for the service to be deleted, and the deleted Service's dictionary representation is pushed to XCom.

 Execute a job
 ---------------------